jaqobb/dependency-injector/README.md

 ## Dependency-Injector
-Simple library that injects dependencies directly into your Java code without increasing jar file size.
+Inject dependencies directly into your Java code without increasing jar file size.

 ### Purposes of this project
 Purpose of this projects is actually really simple: to use dependencies in your program without increasing final jar size due to dependency shading.